 We make products to solve a need and are not aiming at specific market segments.
 We recently changed our messaging to “epic meals at awesome places”.
 Our goal is to let you eat the food that you really want to eat where ever you happen to be.
 We are aiming to produce cooking systems that are easy to use and if the systems happen to be light weight then that is a bonus.
 I currently know several hard core UL backpackers that occasionally bake a muffin on the trail.

-Can you talk a little about the difference between a stove that can boil water, and one that can actually simmer?
+Can you talk about the difference between a stove that can boil water, and one that can actually simmer?
 Why might this matter to someone?

 For freeze dried meals, the ability to boil water is all you need.
 Having a stove that simmers allows you to move way beyond freeze dried meals.
 Now you have the ability to cook rice, pasta and some bean dishes.
 We also make soup on the trail: Bear Creek is one of our favorite soup brands and can be found in many grocery stores.
 Bring your water to a boil, add the soup mix and simmer for 20 minutes, it really is pretty simple.
 With our cooking systems, we can simmer for over 30 minutes using about ½ oz. of alcohol.
 If you add up the numbers on a multi day trip, it’s less weight than using a cozy and will cook your meal faster.